 Welcome!
 I am a Ph.D. student in political science at the University of Washington and a graduate fellow at the Center for American Politics and Public Policy.
 In December 2012 I defended my master’s essay, Presidents Profiting From Disasters: Evidence of Presidential Distributive Politics.
 This paper was recently published as a Contemporary Presidency Feature in Presidential Studies Quarterly.

 Outside of the academic sphere I enjoy running, biking, and hiking in the greater Seattle area, even on the rainy days!
-My wife is a naturopathic medical and midwifery student at Bastyr University.
+My wife is a naturopathic medical and midwifery student (and talented photographer) at Bastyr University.
 We are joined at home by our three cats (Hobbes, Locke, and Rousseau) and our dog, Nora.

 Nicholas R. Stramp